Tuesday, June 26, 2012

 anyway, the article is titled "12 things women do

-," & the information in it was based upon
+better than men," & the information in it was based upon

 actual studies & surveys conducted by